-- (25) % Change in "Net Revenues" "Net Revenues" is defined as all of the net revenues of all entities of Fleet and its affiliates for such period, determined on a consolidated basis and in accordance with an agreed-upon formula.
-Net Revenues of any new business line, entity or division acquired from an independent third party will be excluded from the definition of "net revenues" until the first Fiscal Year that begins after the completion of 12 calendar months following the effective date of the acquisition of such acquired business.
-In addition, the net revenues from any business line, entity or division that is terminated, closed, sold, transferred or otherwise assigned to an independent third party will be excluded from "net revenue" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
-The % change in Net Revenues is subject to a collar of 6% (plus or minus). - (26) During Q4 2021, Alaris contributed an additional \$25.0 million to Fleet, which consisted of an additional \$17.0 million of preferred equity as well as an investment of \$8.0 million in exchange for a minority ownership of the common equity in Fleet.
+- (24) % Change in "Net Revenues" "Net Revenues" is defined as all of the net revenues of all entities of Fleet and its affiliates for such period, determined on a consolidated basis and in accordance with an agreed-upon formula.
+Net revenues of any new business line, entity or division acquired from an independent third party will be excluded from the definition of "Net Revenues" until the first fiscal year that begins after the completion of 12 calendar months following the effective date of the acquisition of such acquired business.
+In addition, the net revenues from any business line, entity or division that is terminated, closed, sold, transferred or otherwise assigned to an independent third party will be excluded from "Net Revenue" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
+Fleet's "% change in Net Revenues" is subject to a collar of (plus or minus) 6%. - (25) During Q4 2021, Alaris contributed an additional \$25.0 million to Fleet, which consisted of an additional \$17.0 million of preferred equity as well as an investment of \$8.0 million in exchange for a minority ownership of the common equity in Fleet.
 The transaction also included an exchange of Alaris' existing preferred equity at their original cost base of \$10.0 million.
-Following the transaction the Distribution has been set to an initial yield of 14.0% which will reset for the first time January 1, 2023 therefore there was no estimated change to the performance metric based on 2021 financial results.
+Fleet's Distribution was set to an initial yield of 14.0% and will reset for the first time on January 1, 2023.
+Therefore, there was no estimated change to the performance metric based on 2021 financial results.